bas-org/bas-org.github.io/_posts/2015-11-12-beginning-with-binoculars.markdown

 Most of these objects should be visible from Bangalore rooftops, as long as your skies in that direction don't look orange.
 This, of course, depends upon your location in the city.

+If you want more objects to look at, then References [11] and [12] should help.

 ### Binocular Specifications
 Binoculars are primarily specified in terms of their **Magnification** and